top of page

 • pausing when your body tightens

-• noticing your speed and asking, Does this truly need to happen right now?
+• noticing your speed and asking, Does this actually need to happen right now?

 • letting your shoulders drop

-• naming the feeling instead of swallowing it
+• naming the feeling instead of pushing it down

 • taking one longer exhale before you respond

-These micro-moves build self-trust — the sense that:
+These small moments can begin to build trust in yourself — the sense that:

 I have options.